docker-science/cookiecutter-docker-science/README.rst

 In the generation of project with cookiecutter, the default port of Jupyter Notebook in host is ``8888``.
 The number is common and could have a collision to another server processes.

-In such cases, you can make the Docker container changing the port number in ``make create-container``.
+In such cases, you can make the Docker container changing the port number in ``make create-container`` command.
 For example the following command creates Docker container forwarding Jupyter default port ``8888`` to ``9900`` in host.

 ::